Solar battery, power wall, and energy storage system are all terms used for a battery pack. BUT they may not all be the same.

 Many manufactures use standard voltages which are multiples of 12V, this being derived from lead acid batteries standards.
-However battery tech has come on a bit in the last 200 years and there are various batteries on the market, as in tech, not brands…
+However battery tech has come along in the last 200 years or so and there are various batteries on the market, as in tech, not brands…

-Solar Rack batteries are popular as you can buy a rack and install the battery, keeping then in a case with wheels on… and trust me they can have a lot of weight!
+Solar Rack batteries are popular, you can buy a rack and install the battery, keeping then in a case with wheels on… and trust me they can have a lot of weight so moving them is much more easier.

 Truck type battery is like a car battery but bigger, they come in ABS cases or metal and may have battery terminals the same as a battery you would see in a car.

-EV batteries, and this covers new, used, and V2G and remakes (custom).
+Then there are EV batteries, and this covers new, used, and V2G and remakes (custom) batteries.

 Battery Tech.